Fill out Form DBQ, Diabetes Mellitus Disability Benefits Questionnaire with Instafill.ai

 8

-Verifies that the number of hospitalizations for episodes of ketoacidosis or hypoglycemic reactions over the past 12 months is recorded.
+Ensures that the frequency of diabetic care visits and hospitalizations for ketoacidosis or hypoglycemic reactions in the past 12 months are recorded.

 9

-Checks if there is an indication of progressive unintentional weight loss and loss of strength attributable to Diabetes Mellitus, with percentage if applicable.
+Checks if any progressive unintentional weight loss and loss of strength are noted, with percentage of weight loss if applicable.

 10

-Validates that recognized complications of diabetes mellitus and conditions likely due to Diabetes Mellitus are indicated and checked.
+Confirms that recognized complications of diabetes and conditions likely due to Diabetes Mellitus are indicated, with additional questionnaires completed if required.

 11